Frontstretch’s Truck Series content is presented by American Trucks

 No. of Rookies in the Race: 5

-No. of Rookies to Finish in the Top 10:* 1; Austin Dillon, finished sixth (career best)
+No. of Rookies to Finish in the Top 10: 1; Dillon, finished sixth (career best)

-Despite a disappointing 23rd-place finish, Timothy Peters remains atop the point standings, but his lead is down to just 22 over Todd Bodine, who moved up one spot.
-Aric Almirola dropped to third and sits 30 markers behind Peters, while defending series champion Ron Hornaday, Jr. moved up two spots to fourth.
-Race winner Johnny Sauter moved up nine spots and rounds out the top 5.
+Despite a disappointing 23rd-place finish, Timothy Peters remains atop the points standings, but his lead is down to just 22 over Bodine, who moved up one spot.
+Aric Almirola dropped to third and sits 30 markers behind Peters, while defending series champion Hornaday Jr. moved up two spots to fourth.
+Race winner Sauter moved up nine spots and rounds out the top five.

-A mechanic’s lien has been filed against the contractor for Kyle Busch Motorsports by sub-contractor Paul Davis of Creative Carpets, LLC.
+A mechanic’s lien has been filed against the contractor for Kyle Busch Motorsports by subcontractor Paul Davis of Creative Carpets LLC.
 Davis, along with four other contractors, claim they are owed hundreds of thousands of dollars for work done at the new headquarters for the team.